geoffreymbrown/STM32F0-Template/README.md

 The standard peripheral library can be difficult to crack.
 Here are two hints to get you started.

-1) Use doxygen to generate documentation
+    (1) Use doxygen to generate documentation
-   -- cd to the directory containing the standard peripheral library -- generate a config file (you can edit this, but don't need to)
-        doxygen -g config_file
+       -- cd to the directory containing the standard peripheral library

+       -- generate a config file (you can edit this, but don't need to) doxygen -g config_file
-   -- generate the documentation
+       -- generate the documentation.
+This will genererate html and latex directories (you can  modify the config file to turn off either of these).

 	  doxygen config_file

-   -- this will genererate html and latex directories (you can modify the config
-      file to turn off either of these).
-Open html/index.html to see the documentation
+       -- Open html/index.html to see the  documentation

-2) I wrote a lab manual for a similar processor (the stm32f100), but beware, there are many small differences in the standard peripheral library.
+       (2) I wrote a lab manual for a similar processor (the stm32f100), but beware, there are many small differences in the standard peripheral library.
 Nevertheless, the big picture is the same.

    http://www.cs.indiana.edu/~geobrown/book.pdf